 This Statute shall enter into force on the eighth day of its publication in the Official Gazette of the Republic of Serbia.

+Articles 9a, together with the amendments to Articles 141, 144, 158, 159, 241, 244, 259 and 265 will only come into force on the day that the Republic of Serbia accedes to the European Union.

 President of the Bar Association of Serbia